 Our program stresses dynamic, hands-on learning and includes important service learning opportunities, all aimed at helping you better analyze the diverse, quickly-changing world we live in.
 And with our Sociology and Social Policy major track, you’ll explore our human actions (and interactions) and consciousness are shaping by cultural and social structures.

 As part of your course of study, you’ll examine social problems, institutions, and structures, along with cross-cultural interactions.
 Our graduates are prepared to pursue careers or advanced degrees in a number of fields, including law, government, anthropology or sociology.

 Sociology and Social Policy: If you’re interested in understanding how human action and consciousness both shape and are shaped by surrounding cultural and social structures, this concentration is for you.
 Sociology addresses and analyzes the most pressing issues of our time and is a degree that is cross-applicable amongst an array of fields.

-Upon completion of the program in Behavioral Sciences, a graduating student will demonstrate the following competencies:
+Upon completion of the B.A. undergraduate program in Behavioral Sciences, students will be able to:

 Sociology and Social Policy Major Requirements

 - Social Issues (choose two):

 - AN 341 Virtual Worlds, Digital Realities